The early 2000's were an extraordinary period for the LGBT (Lesbian,

 being the introduction of laws in some countries that allow anyone to

-December 2000.
-Post transition I failed to consistently pass as a woman at work and in daily life.
-I had facial electrolysis and professional voice training but still failed to pass.
-I finally crossed the Rubicon when two years of hard won experience living as a woman were combined with having an orchiectomy and breast augmentation.
+I finally crossed the Rubicon when two years of hard-won experience living as a woman were combined with having an orchiectomy and breast augmentation.
 By late 2002 I was finally passing successfully as a woman physically and socially, but the financial cost was enormous, the bills got ever larger whilst my take-home pay had dropped to about a third of that pre-transition.
 In late 2004 I had GCS, and just a few weeks later I married (in a church - anything else would have felt wrong) my long-time boyfriend.
-Legally our marriage was initially in a rather grey area as whilst I had managed to change my passport to "F", my Birth Certificate was still "M", and it was also several months before we were able to consummate the marriage.
+Legally our marriage was initially in a rather grey area as whilst I had managed to change my passport to "F", my Birth Certificate was still "M", and it was several months before my vagina healed sufficiently for us to consummate the marriage.
 Thankfully changes to the law in first the UK (2004 and 2010) and later Ireland (2015) resolved any potential problems, and there is now no doubt over the legal validity of my marriage.
-However, being legally a wife doesn't necessarily mean that my "sex" is female - indeed I'm dubious that this is reasonable or factually correct.
-For example, when we married I was still just young enough to have children and was constantly asked if we had plans to start a family, often with a hint that my biological was ticking.
-After the marriage I was soon being asked the odd sly question as to whether I might be pregnant.
-It being physically impossible for me to get pregnant, my answers were always evasive or along the lines that I hadn't been exercising enough and had gained some weight.
-However - for good or bad - I would have liked to have experienced periods, pregnancy and childbirth, it's a gaping hole in my life.
-I'm registered with the Health Service in Ireland as
+However, being legally a wife doesn't necessarily mean that my physical "sex" is female - indeed I'm dubious that this is reasonable or factually correct.
+When we married I was still in my 30's and just young enough to have children.
+I was immediately being asked if we had plans to start a family, often with a hint that my biological was ticking.
+To my amazement, within a few more months I was being asked outright if I was pregnant!
+It being impossible for me to get pregnant, my answers were always evasive or along the lines that I hadn't been exercising enough and had gained some weight.
+However - for good or bad - I would have liked to have experienced periods, pregnancy and childbirth, it's a gaping hole in my life that makes it hard to consider myself to be physically female.
+Hpowever, I'm registered with the Health Service in Ireland as

 "Female".
 Given my increasingly mature age, I regularly